somyanath/Toxic-Comment-Classification/README.md

 ● insult
 ● identity_hate

-## File descriptions
-##### train.csv:
-the training set, contains comments with their binary labels.
-##### test.csv:
-the test set, you must predict the toxicity probabilities for these comments.
-To deter hand labeling, the test set contains some comments which are not included in scoring.
-##### sample_submission.csv:
-a sample submission file in the correct format.

 ### I have included the project report.
 ### Soon I'll be uploading the HTML version for the same.